Skip to main content

 1. Create an OAuth application in Databricks

-This is a separate OAuth application from the service account M2M app (if you’re using OAuth for the service account).
+This is a separate OAuth application from the service principal (if you’re using that for the service account).
 The per-user app uses the authorization code grant type.

 1. In your Databricks account console, go to Settings > App Connections.